nathangthomas/meteor-todos/README.md

 `meteor remove whatever-you-want-to-add`
 `meteor add react-meteor-data` Allows us to create a "data container" to feed Meteor's reactive data into React's component hierarchy
-`meteor mongo` Opens a console into your app's local development database
+`meteor mongo` Opens a console into your app's local development database `meteor add accounts-ui accounts-password` Adds packages to enable the accounts system and UI

 #### Running On an iOS Simulator
 `meteor install-sdk ios` Run application inside the IOS simulator